finbourne/lusid-sdk-python/sdk/docs/ConfigurationRecipeApi.md

         # uncomment the below to set overrides at the request level
         # api_response =  api_instance.list_derived_recipes(as_at=as_at, filter=filter, opts=opts)

-        # [EXPERIMENTAL] ListDerivedRecipes: List the complete set of all Configuration Recipes, both from the configuration recipe store and also from expanded recipe composers.
+        # ListDerivedRecipes: List the complete set of all Configuration Recipes, both from the configuration recipe store and also from expanded recipe composers.
         api_response = api_instance.list_derived_recipes(as_at=as_at, filter=filter)
         pprint(api_response)